by Resource Associates @ grantwriters.net

 Entering a Crowded Landscape and Getting Noticed

 Once you have your nonprofit incorporated, next comes the essential work of finding potential funders, ensuring they know who you are, and why you’re worthy of their time, and establishing a systematic, sustainable process for identifying and securing funds.
 Here are some tips to get you started.

-For you to be able to present yourself as a unique entity that is worthy of funders’ time and money, you must first be a unique entity.
+For you to be able to present yourself as a unique entity worthy of funders’ time and money, you must first be a unique entity.
 With very few exceptions, you will not be the only nonprofit in your specific area of focus.
 Know intimately what other nonprofits who share your focus do and how they do it.
 More importantly, see what they are not doing or are not doing enough of.
-For example, if your mission is to ensure that single parents below the poverty line have access to primary healthcare for them and their children, you may discover that a population in a certain geographic area is underserved or has different needs from their neighbors.
+For example, if your mission is to ensure single parents below the poverty line have access to primary healthcare for them and their children, you may discover a population in a certain geographic area is underserved or has different needs from their neighbors.
 Not only does this better enable you to provide programs and services to meet specific needs; it also refines your nonprofit’s brand.

 Use the research on your “competitors” to refine and focus your mission and vision statements, your internal and external branding and marketing, and your overall organizational direction and strategy.
 What makes you different will often make you more effective in seeking funding, since more specifically defined parameters often result in more concrete and specific outcomes, which are attractive to funders.

 Of all tasks, this might seem the most daunting.
 Just as the number of nonprofits is dizzying, so too is the number of potential funding sources available to them.

 Once again, this is where restricting your focus to those who came before you and are most similar to you will be both time saving and insightful.
 Take a look at the major, red-letter programs, services, and events produced by your main competitors.
 Inevitably, you will discover who their major sponsors are; in fact, as you compare more and more organizations, you may find several of them share sponsors.